leindecker/leindecker/README.md

 # Hi, I'm Guilherme Leindecker! 👋

 A highly experienced Quality Assurance (QA) professional with over 10 years of expertise in software testing and automation.
-Proven track record of developing robust automated testing frameworks and implementing efficient testing strategies that enhance product quality and streamline the development process.
 Proficient in a variety of automation tools and frameworks such as Selenium, Appium, restAssured, JUnit, and others, with a strong understanding of coding languages like Java and Javascript.

 ## 🚀 About Me